 The new Olympic Channel brings you news, highlights, exclusive behind the scenes, live events and original programming, 24 hours a day, 365 days per year.

-He said after receiving his gold medal: ‘You always dream that when everything goes perfectly you can win gold, but I never dreamed I’d have two.
-Now I’m going to have dinner with my family, and then party.’
+An elated Jung said: “You always dream that when everything goes perfectly you can win gold, but I never dreamed I’d have two.
+Now I’m going to have dinner with my family, and then party.”

 Known for his cutting-edge training methods, Jung has developed a finely honed jumping technique that ensures he and his mount approach each fence correctly, while limiting the risk of a refusal.
 He also refuses to make young horses jump before they can trot, giving them every opportunity to harness the power of their hind legs and make the most of their stride.
 “You have to control yourself and make the horse not feel any pressure,” he explains.
 “And then you just do your thing.”